apoapse1/Librum-for-Skyrim-VR/README.md

 Skyrim VR is a wonderful experience, but it's a very familiar one.
 Even in stunning 3D, we visit the same locales and repeat the same adventures we have since the end of 2011.

 _Librum_ is a comprehensive gameplay, graphics, and content overhaul that attempts to change all of this.
 Combining together some of the best and most popular mods for Skyrim SE, a suite of new quests and adventures that outnumber Skyrim's own, the tradition of great "hardcore" gameplay overhauls that have come before -- like Skyrim's _Requiem_ and _YASH_ or Oblivion's _Oscuro's Oblivion Overhaul_ -- and a host of unique-to-VR immersion improvements, Librum brings new life (and new challenge!) to Skyrim in a way that has never been experienced before.

+## Technical Requirements
+Librum is fairly technically intensive, but in line with standard Skyrim VR graphics enhancements.
+Your mileage will certainly vary -- I can only provide my own specs, but I imagine you will find good performance on a weaker system.

+***Space Requirements.*** Librum requires 38 GB of space for its downloads, and 70 GB of space for the installation.
+In total, you will need 118 GB free on your computer.

+***Recommended Specs.*** This was the machine I compiled Librum on.
+I have gotten very smooth gameplay, with an occasional stutter in a new area, before the included [VR FPS Stabilizer](https://www.nexusmods.com/skyrimspecialedition/mods/31392) kicks into gear.
+ - **CPU**: Intel Core i7-7700HQ, 4 cores at 2.80 GHz.
+ - **GPU**: NVIDIA GeForce GTX 1060, 6 GB of VRAM
+ - **RAM**: 16 GB DDR4

 ## Installation